schifers/proxy-mock/Readme.md

 - Stage 3:

-    In the third stage, we will build mocks, instead of stubs, with te proxy class from Java.
+    In the third stage, we will build mocks, instead of stubs, with the proxy class from Java.